tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_auto_scaling_group.md

 ## Parameters

-### name _(required)_
+`name` _(required)_

-This resource accepts a single parameter, the Auto Scaling Group Name which uniquely identifies the auto scaling group.
+: This resource accepts a single parameter, the Auto Scaling Group Name which uniquely identifies the auto scaling group.
   This can be passed either as a string or as a `name: 'value'` key-value entry in a hash.

 ## Properties